mattlean/lean-js-app-starter/docs/faq.md

 # Frequently Asked Questions (FAQ)

 This document goes over frequently asked questions that don't really fit anywhere else in the docs.
-If you don't find your specific question here, try looking at other FAQ sections in specific documents relevant to your question.
+If you don't find your specific question here, try looking at other FAQ or troubleshooting sections in specific documents relevant to your question.

 ## Questions